 Bid procedure for championships

-Applications to host one of ETBF’s championships can be submitted by member federations, bowling centres, public organizations or private companies.
+Applications to host one of EBF’s championships can be submitted by member federations, bowling centres, public organizations or private companies.

 If the right to host a championship is awarded to any other entity than a federation, the relevant federation must approve the selected host and motivate an eventual objection.

-The ETBF Secretary General will, for relevant championships, where no hosts have been appointed yet, initiate bid rounds in January, April, June and October.
+The EBF Secretary General will, for relevant championships, where no hosts have been appointed yet, initiate bid rounds in January, April, June and October.